-All over the world, people eat different foods on New Year's Day to bring good luck in the coming months—each dish with an interesting reason for its place at the table.
-Read on to learn more about these fun traditions.
+All over the world, people eat different foods on New Year's to bring good luck in the coming months.
+Read on to learn more about these traditional New Year's Day foods.

 Noodles can signify a long life, but only if they make it into the mouth before breaking!
-This is a New Year’s tradition in many Asian countries.
-Soba noodles are especially important in Japan, as their buckwheat flour base is a symbol of resiliency.
+Eating noodles is a New Year’s tradition for good luck in many Asian countries.
+Soba noodles are especially important in Japan, as their buckwheat flour base symbolizes resiliency.

 Lentils are another legume that gets attention on New Year’s Day.
 Their resemblance to ancient Roman coins (brown, shiny and round) make them a symbol of good fortune in Italian homes, and they’re most often served with that other notable luck-bringer, pork.

-The luck behind leafy greens comes from their appearance—the color and shape is thought to resemble folded money, making them symbolic of wealth and prosperity.
+The luck behind leafy greens comes from their appearance—the color and shape are thought to resemble folded money, making them symbolic of wealth and prosperity.
+It’s the same reason why people eat cabbage on New Year’s Day.
 Southerners often pair them with the aforementioned black-eyed peas to double their chances of a good year!

-Ring-shaped baked goods like cakes, bagels and donuts are often eaten on New Year’s Day in an effort to bring a year of luck full circle.
-Sometimes, a coin, trinket or whole nut is slipped into the batter, and whoever discovers it in their piece is supposedly blessed with extra good fortune!
+Ring-shaped baked goods such as cakes, bagels and doughnuts are often eaten on New Year’s Day to bring a year of luck full circle.
+Sometimes, a coin, trinket or whole nut gets put into the batter, and whoever discovers it in their piece is supposedly blessed with extra good fortune!

-There’s a popular tradition in Spain in which grapes are eaten for luck.
-Superstitious folks believe that consuming twelve grapes in the twelve seconds after the clock strikes midnight on New Year’s Eve will ensure twelve months of good things in the coming year.
+Eating grapes for good luck is a popular traditional New Year’s Day food in Spain.
+Superstitious folks believe that consuming 12 grapes in the 12 seconds after the clock strikes midnight on New Year’s Eve will ensure 12 months of good things in the coming year.
 Why risk the opposite?

-Whole fish is often served on New Year’s Day; the head and tail are included so the year is lucky from start to finish.
-Further, their shiny scales are reminiscent of coins, a promise of wealth in the new year.
+Whole fish is often served as a traditional New Year’s Day food; the head and tail are included, so the year is lucky from start to finish.
+Further, their shiny scales are reminiscent of coins—a promise of wealth in the new year.